 Between all the traveling and owning an Italian restaurant, this sort of eating can be difficult for me.
 When immersing myself into a culture it’s really hard to pass up on things like a large plate of crunchy wiener schnitzel in Vienna or a hot lampredotto sandwich in Florence.
 Plus, being around homemade creamy pesto gnocchi and bone-in grilled pork chops all day at my restaurant ain’t helping the situation (or my waistline).
 So, when I had the opportunity to take the Purple Carrot 30-Day Veggie Dinner Challenge, I jumped at it.
 It was a chance to focus on eating healthier with a company who specializes in nourishing your body with wholesome foods.
 It was bound to be a tasty food experience.

 What is Purple Carrot?

-Purple Carrot is a company that delivers delicious plant-based meal kits.
+Purple Carrot is a company that delivers delicious plant-based meal kits, you can go to their homepage here.
 Each week you receive new recipes and pre-portioned ingredients at your doorstep.
 They take care of answering the age old question of “what’s for dinner” by picking the menu for you, plus keeping it interesting with unique ingredients and new flavors.

 Eating a plant-based diet can increase your energy, ward off chronic diseases, help you live longer, keep your body trim and so much more.
 It also is good for the planet by reducing your environmental footprint.